murdocklawless/TV-series-Movies-Animes-Tracker-Notifier/README.md

-# Watchlist Tracker — TV · Movies · Anime
+# Watchlist Tracker Notifier — TV · Movies · Anime

 A personal media tracking web app that lets you follow TV series, movies and anime, get notified when new episodes or releases come out, keep track of what you have